 Paid search is a powerful resource for businesses for enhancing their growth and reaching out to their customers with any barrier in between.
 It is an essential digital marketing tactic for those who want to drive more (but relevant) traffic to their websites.

-There are numerous ways of driving traffic to your website and improving your website’s ranking on the SERPs.
+There are numerous ways of driving traffic to your website and improving your website’s ranking in search engines.
 However, they are time-consuming and need time to nurture.
 Whereas the paid search advertising has proven to be efficient and quick – ideal for those who need instant growth and results.

 Marketers spent around $106.5 billion on paid search advertising in 2019; this amount is projected to grow to $132 billion by 2022.
 They have good reason for spending such exorbitant sums of money.
 An overwhelming number of buyers prefer to make purchases after seeing a paid ad suggestion, while 75% of people say paid search ads make it easier for them to find what they need.

 That’s enough motivation for businesses to start investing in the right strategy.
-However, to get real results from your paid search campaigns, it is crucial to know how your competitors are using this advertising resource.
+However, to get real results from your PPC campaigns, it is crucial to know how your PPC competitors are using this advertising resource.

-When done right, paid search competitor analysis can make your paid search ad campaigns more effective and fruitful.
+When done right, paid search or PPC competitor analysis can make your paid search ad campaigns more effective and fruitful.

 If you want to enhance your business’s online presence quickly, dive in to find out how paid search can help you achieve that goal.

 Paid search marketing allows marketers to advertise on SERPs through pay-per-click (PPC) or pay-per-view (PPV) means.
-Whereas the organic search results work with SEO to make websites rank higher on the SERPs.
+Whereas the organic search results work with SEO to make websites rank higher that a competitor domain in the SERPs.

 It is proven to be more successful than other strategies used by marketers as over 74% of brands claim that paid search marketing has been a massive driver for their businesses.
 And 79% claim it to be highly beneficial for them.